Petite Martinique, Grenada

 We asked people if there is a lot of crime.
 They answered:

 "Petite Martinique is generally considered a safe and peaceful place.
 The island is small and close-knit, with a low population, which contributes to its low crime rate.
 Serious crimes are rare, and the most common issues tend to be minor, such as petty theft.
 The local police force is vigilant and responsive, further ensuring the safety of residents and visitors.
-However, like any other place, it is always advisable for individuals to take basic safety precautions," wrote one member in Petite Martinique.
+However, like any other place, it is always advisable for individuals to take basic safety precautions," said one expat in Petite Martinique.

 About the Author